narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - Allow user to:
   - Manually schedule posts.
   - Use rules like:
-    - “When new product added → generate social bundle and suggest schedule.”
+    - "When new product added → generate social bundle and suggest schedule."
 - For each connected social account (Phase 17):
   - Provide UI:
-    - “Publish now”
+    - "Publish now"
-    - “Schedule”
+    - "Schedule"
-    - “Edit before posting”
+    - "Edit before posting"

 ### 30.4.
 UI: Social Content Studio